apigear-io/apigear-docs/template-python/docs/quickstart.md

 The Quick-Start guide explains how to, in few steps, get from an API to a functional *Python* plugin.
 Steps 1 and 3 are universal for other technologies.
 In the step 2 you will choose a concrete *Python* template.
 For more general information about first steps with ApiGear [First Steps](/docs/guide/quick-start.md)

-The quick start enables only basic features: the api(TBD) generation and simple stub(TBD) implementation.
+The quick start enables only the basic features: the `api` generation and the `scaffold` skeleton with stub implementations you can fill in.
 For all available features check the [overview](/template-python/docs/features.md).

 ## 1. Install the Code Generator[​](#1-install-the-code-generator "Direct link to 1.
 Install the Code Generator")